explodinglabs/jsonrpcserver/README.rst

         return jsonrpcserver.dispatch(sys.modules[__name__])

 ``dispatch`` is the key method in this library.
 It validates the RPC request, and passes the data along to a function to handle.
-(The argument passed to ``dispatch`` can be any collection of functions, such as a class or module.
+The argument passed to ``dispatch`` can be any object that has functions, such as a class or module.
-Here we've passed this module, to handle the requests right here.)
+Here we've passed this module, to handle the requests right here.

 Handlers
 --------